 Her stardom continued long after Bogart's death 1957, and she became regarded as one of the greatest female entertainers of her generation.

-She went to boarding school in Tarrytown, N.Y., at first wanting to be a dancer but then transferred her ambitions to acting.
+Early YearsWith the financial help of wealthy relatives, she went to private boarding school in Tarrytown, New York and then to the Julia Richman High School in Manhattan, at first wanting to be a dancer but then transferring her ambitions to acting.
 When she left school, she enrolled at the American Academy of Dramatic Arts, whilst at the same time working as a theater usher and doing some part-time fashion modeling.
-Her acting debut came in 1942, aged 17, whilst still a student, with a walk on role in 'Johnny 2 x 4'.
+Her theatrical acting debut came in 1942, aged 17, whilst still a student, with a walk on role in 'Johnny 2 x 4'.

 Her remarkable beauty was brought to the attention of Diana Vreeland, fashion editor of 'Harper's Bazaar' magazine, who featured her in the magazine for three consecutive months.
 In March 1943 Betty's face was on the cover of the magazine as part of an appeal for blood donors for the war effort.
 It was the start of a remarkable sequence of events.
 The magazine cover was seen by Nancy, the wife of Hollywood director, Howard Hawks who urged her husband to give nineteen-year-old Betty a screen test for the "new look" he was searching for.
-The result was a seven-year contract with Warners Bros. and a new first name.
-Lauren Bacall had arrived.
+The result was a seven-year contract with Warner Bros. and a new first name suggested by Hawks which she always disliked, preferring to be known as Betty.
+Nevertheless Lauren Bacall had arrived.

 Lauren was feted as one of the most sensational newcomers of 1944 and she and Bogart began one of Hollywood's most famed personal and professional partnerships.
 They were married in 1945.
 She was 20 and Bogart 45 years old.